Train for a Career as a Medical Biller

 Medical billers enjoy competitive salaries, averaging between $30,990 and $51,350 annually, and the potential for traditional employment benefits.

-Employment opportunities for medical billers are expected to grow 13% by 2026, helping to ensure a high job placement rate.
+Employment opportunities for medical billers are expected to grow 13% by 2026, helping to ensure a high job demand.

 Medical billers are an essential component of every healthcare facility, coordinating reimbursements and helping their employer operate effectively.

 Healthcare is one of the largest industries in the nation and includes a wide range of career opportunities outside of clinical patient care.

 Quick completion timeline

 Our program is designed so you can be trained and working in as little as four months with Career Step’s flexible, online course.